g1eng/matrixa/README.md

 # About

-matrixa.rs is a casual numeric calculation library, especially featuring on matrix and list manipulation.
+matrixa.rs is an experimental linear algebra library, especially featuring on matrix, list manipulation and polymorphism on Rust.

-At now it is experimental and it will support various mathematical and string manipulation for data, within the type of Matrix<T> which is implemented in vector-in-vector with dynamic length of row and column.
+It will support various mathematical and string manipulation for data, within the type of Matrix<T> which is implemented in vector-in-vector with dynamic length of row and column.
 You can declare and manipulate two-dimensional matrices as an object like this:

 ```rust